mozilla/fx-private-relay/docs/adr/0004-use-code-linters.md

   as missing documentation and understanding pytest fixtures.
 Significant configuration will cut these false positives.
 It is slow enough to cause pain if used for local development.
 - `flake8` with several plugins (`isort`, `bandit`, others).
-This is a good mix of speed and coverage.
+This provides a good mix of speed and coverage.
 [PyCQA][] maintains the tools and plugins, and they work well together.
 - `ruff` with additional checks enabled.
-This tool can perform many of the checks that the other tools check.
+This tool can enforce many of the rules of the other tools in a single package.
 It runs 10x - 100x faster than the other tools.
-It also is compatible with `black` formatting by default.
+It is compatible with `black` formatting by default.
   The largest negative is that [Astral][] is VC-backed.
 The tool may add monetization in the future.